enkidevs/curriculum/lua/roblox-studio/cframes/cframes-syntax-ii.md

 ## Revision

-Finish the code below such that the orientation changes by 50 **radians**s in the X axis
+Finish the code below such that the orientation changes by 50 **radians** in the X axis
 ```lua
 partVariable.CFrame = CFrame.??? (???)
 ```